-- 2.1 The two primary functions of a Local Pension Board (LPB) are to assist the Administering Authority to: - ensure effective and efficient governance and administration of the LGPS; - ensure compliance with relevant laws and regulations. - 2.2 It therefore has a monitor/assist/review/scrutinize purpose, and is not a decision-making body.
+- 2.1 The two primary functions of a Local Pension Board (LPB) are to assist the Administering Authority to: - ensure effective and efficient governance and administration of the LGPS; - ensure compliance with relevant laws and regulations. - 2.2 It therefore has a monitor/assist/review/scrutinize purpose, and is not a decisionmaking body.
 It could be seen as being a critical but supportive friend.
-It sets its own agenda, and can be selective and probe particular topics in more depth than the Committee, which has a wider range of statutory responsibilities.
-As such, the general approach of the Board is to seek assurances with evidence from the Fund and external bodies, that the Fund is meeting its objectives, producing its required statements, managing its risks, etc. so as to achieve the overall objectives as set out in paragraph 2.1 above.
-It can and does commission its own reports, and where appropriate, makes recommendations to the Committee and to officers. - 2.3 In so doing, the Board is helping manage the reputational risk of both the Fund and the Administering Authority.
+It sets its own agenda and can be selective and probe particular topics in more depth than the

+Committee, which has a wider range of statutory responsibilities and decisionmaking.
+As such, the general approach of the Board is to seek assurances, with evidence from the Fund and external bodies, that the Fund is meeting its objectives, producing its required statements, managing its risks, etc. so as to achieve the overall objectives as set out in paragraph 2.1 above.
+It can and does commission its own reports, and where appropriate, makes recommendations to the Committee and to officers.

+- 2.3 In so doing, the Board is helping manage the reputational risk of both the Fund and the Administering Authority.
 The LGPS in England and Wales has both the Department of Levelling Up, Housing and Communities (DLUHC) and the Pensions Regulator (TPR) as its regulators.
-The Administering Authority, and in extreme circumstances Board members, can be fined by TPR, who also has other powers available, including producing Regulatory Intervention Reports.
-No such reports from TPR have been issued to the Powys Pension Fund. - 2.4 The Board is supported by the Board Secretary and has benefited from the presence of the s151 Officer at some of its meetings.
-The url for current Terms of Reference is shown in paragraph 7.1. - 2.5 In 2021/2022 the direct costs of operating the Board, covering travel and training expenses relating to Board members and the fees and expenses of the Independent Chair amounted to £19k.
+The Administering Authority, and in extreme circumstances Board members, can be fined by TPR, which also has other powers available, including producing Regulatory Intervention Reports.
+No such reports from TPR have been issued to the Powys Pension Fund. - 2.4 The Board is supported by the Board Secretary.
+The URL for current Terms of Reference is shown in paragraph 7.1. - 2.5 In 2022/2023 the direct costs of operating the Board, covering travel and training expenses relating to Board members and the fees and expenses of the Independent Chair amounted to £18.2k.
 These costs do not include any indirect costs relating to officer time nor any apportioned costs for the use of the Council's premises, systems or services recharged to the Fund by the Council.
 There was a specific budget of £25k.
 Board members are covered by indemnity insurance.